juri-sinitson/angular-monorepo/README.md

 #### Dependency Graph
 `pnpm depgraph`

-### Execution in a Docker container
-In this case you need to enter the terminal of the container with the command `pnpm container:enter` first.
-The commands to start the backend, frontend, storybook and depgraph should be infixed with `:container`, e.g. `pnpm start-backend:container` instead of
-`pnpm start-backend`.
-The ports of the infixed commands above are forwarded to the host, so you can access e.g. `localhost:4200` for the app served from the browser of your host.

 #### NOTE!
 The command `pnpm depgraph:container` seems to execute with no issues in a docker container,